zalyoung/gitlab-handbook/content/handbook/engineering/infrastructure/team/foundations/_index.md

 Different people are responsible for adding the `Foundations Build` label to issues for each bucket of work:

-- OKRs - DRIs of each OKR uses the `Foundations Build` label to communicate what the next issues needed to be picked up are.
+- Project Work - DRIs of each project (epic) uses the `Foundations Build` label to communicate what the next issues needed to be picked up are.
 - External requests - the Engineering manager or person on the [interrupt rotation](#interrupt-rotation) will add `Foundations Build` to issues that need attention.
 These will also include the `unblocks others` label to make it clear to people on the interrupt rotation which issues are external requests.
 The person on interrupt rotation can also actively triage incoming issues, adding the `Foundations Build` label when new issues are opened.
 - KTLO - These issues will generally be added according to a general combination of due date/priority/severity/weight.
 Any team member should feel empowered to add KTLO issues to the board when they fit the criteria (prioritization makes sense based on the due date/priority/severity/weight).

 From here, people have options when looking for what's next:

-1. Pick up issues related to the OKR they are involved with
+1. Pick up issues related to the project they are involved with
 1. Pick up KTLO work they are interested in or to create a break between other project work
 1. Help out with external requests if the interrupt rotation has higher volume on a given week